Cronogue, Graham R 54665

 Practice Focus

-His private disputes practice covers contract disputes, fraud and bribery allegations, arbitrations, employment litigation, and shareholder claims.
+Graham has deep experience in handling both business-to-business disputes and controversies with the United States government and other sovereigns.
+His private disputes practice focuses on contract disputes, fraud and bribery allegations, employment litigation, and shareholder claims.
 A member of Baker McKenzie’s Trade Secrets Practice, Graham also regularly assists clients in protecting their intellectual property.
 He has assisted clients in seizing stolen materials and has obtained favorable rulings on both damages and injunctive relief.

 Corporate Responsibility